rcardin/doobie-playground/README.md

 # doobie-playground
-Examples of use case of the doobie library
+Examples of some use cases of the doobie library